 It’s difficult to determine the feasibility of your retirement plan unless you start putting figures on paper.
-Make a budget that outlines your anticipated living expenses that you need have to pay for the duration of your retirement.
+Make a budget that outlines the anticipated living expenses that you need to pay for the duration of your retirement.

 This budget does not need to have precise numbers for each expense, but you should do your best to at least estimate how much you will need to have saved annually to retire when desired.

-Fortunately, there are numerous online and mobile tools you can use to plan your retirement budget.
-Betterment has an awesome retirement calculator that will tell you what you need to save to have enough for whenever you want to retire taking into account what your withdrawal rate may be.
+Fortunately, you can use numerous online and mobile tools to plan your retirement budget.
+Betterment has an awesome retirement calculator that will tell you what you need to save to have enough for whenever you want to retire, taking into account your withdrawal rate.
 It’s pretty awesome.
-Go ahead, give it a whirl.
+Go ahead, and give it a whirl.

-Also, it’s a good idea to look for online resources that will inform you about some unexpected or frequently forgotten expenses.
+Also, looking for online resources that will inform you about unexpected or frequently forgotten expenses is a good idea.

 3. Weigh your financial status against your retirement goals